Slovak strongman Robert Fico follows the Orban playbook

 “He knows the country better than others,” says Nic.
 “He is a veteran, he knows the voters.
 He knows exactly what their problems are.”

-Michal Vasecka, head of the Bratislava Policy Institute think-tank concurs.
+Michal Vasecka, head of the Bratislava Policy Institute think-tank, concurs.
 “He is the Djokovic of Slovak politics and Federer is not playing any more,” he jokes.

 Orban admirer

-If Fico were to win this weekend’s general election and find enough allies to form a majority government – which looks more challenging – opponents fear that he would immediately block the ongoing investigations into his previous government, take reprisals against those who carried them out, and once again try to “capture” the police, prosecution system and judiciary (Smer asked for emailed questions on its government plans but did not respond when they were sent.)
+If Fico were to win this weekend’s general election and find enough allies to form a majority government – which looks more challenging – opponents fear that he would immediately block the ongoing investigations into his previous government, take reprisals against those who carried them out, and once again try to “capture” the police, prosecution system and judiciary.
+(Smer asked for emailed questions on its government plans but did not respond when they were sent.)

 “This is the main motive of Fico,” says Alexander Duleba of the Slovak Foreign Policy Association and a former adviser to Heger.
 “He would say anything to get back to power and to stop the investigations.”